wolfSSL/wolfAsyncCrypt/wolfcrypt/src/port/intel/README.md

 ## Usage

 Running wolfCrypt test and benchmark must be done with `sudo` to allow hardware access.
-By default the QuickAssist code uses the "SSL" process name via QAT_PROCESS_NAME in quickassist.h to match up to the hardware configuration.
+By default the QuickAssist code uses the "SSL" process name via `QAT_PROCESS_NAME` in quickassist.h to match up to the hardware configuration.

+Here are some build options for tuning your use:

+1. `QAT_USE_POLLING_CHECK`: Enables polling check to ensure only one poll per crypto instance.
+2. `WC_ASYNC_THREAD_BIND`: Enables binding of thread to crypto hardware instance.
+3. `WOLFSSL_DEBUG_MEMORY_PRINT`: Enables verbose malloc/free printing.
+This option is used along with `WOLFSSL_DEBUG_MEMORY` and `WOLFSSL_TRACK_MEMORY`.

+The QuickAssist driver uses its own memory management system in `quickassist_mem.c`.
+This can be tuned using the following defines:

+1. `USE_QAE_STATIC_MEM`: Uses a global pool for the list of allocations.
+This improves performance, but consumes extra up front memory.
+The pre-allocation size can be tuned using `QAE_USER_MEM_MAX_COUNT`.
+2. `USE_QAE_THREAD_LS` : Uses thread-local-storage and removes the mutex.
+Can improve performance in multi-threaded environment, but does use extra memeory.

 ### wolfCrypt Test with QAT
 ```